-In March 2019, LivaNova announced a settlement that would resolve about 75% of the outstanding Sorin 3T lawsuits against the company with a total payment of up to $225 million.
-This settlement covers all pending cases in the MDL, as well as a federal class action lawsuit and certain state lawsuits.
-Payments will be made in two batches, the first in July 2019 ($135 million) and the second in January 2020 ($90 million).
+In March 2019, LivaNova announced a settlement that would resolve about 75% of the outstanding Sorin 3T lawsuits with a total payment of up to $225 million.
+This settlement covered all pending cases in the MDL, as well as a federal class action lawsuit and certain state lawsuits.
+Payments were made in two batches, the first in July 2019 ($135 million) and the second in January 2020 ($90 million).

 Heater-Cooler Lawsuit FAQs

 How Can I Pay for a Heater-Cooler Lawsuit?

 Many people are understandably concerned about the costs of filing a lawsuit, especially if they already have a large number of medical bills piling up.
 Lawsuits in personal injury cases like this one are generally pursued on a contingency basis.
 This means that you will not be required to pay any upfront costs.
 You will only pay legal fees once you get compensation through a settlement or verdict.

 Can I File a Lawsuit on Behalf of My Child?

 Unfortunately, a number of children who required heart surgery have been affected by bacterial infections after their surgical procedures.
 If you are the parent of a child who experienced complications or died due to an NTM infection, you may be able to file a lawsuit against Sorin Group to help pay for medical bills and other expenses.